moondance-labs/tanssi-docs/learn/framework/xcm.md

 Finally, the execution takes place on the destination chain, calling a smart contract or any other transaction using the XCM instruction called *Transact*.

-The general flow is for remote execution is represented in the following diagram:
+The general flow for remote execution is represented in the following diagram:

 ![Remote Execution Flow](/images/learn/framework/xcm/dark-xcm-2.webp#only-dark)
 ![Remote Execution Flow](/images/learn/framework/xcm/light-xcm-2.webp#only-dark#only-light)